ptds2021/websiteG4/Website_G4_Directory/content/post/package/index.md

 ### FUNCTION DESCRIPTION

+### summary_stat

-*"summary_stat"* function allow the user to visualize statistics numbers about a given request number of the industrial process:
+It allows the user to visualize statistic numbers about a given request of the industrial process:

 - Process Median
 - Process "Cible"(Target)